jdc8/llvmtcl/README.md

              |
       pkgIndex.tcl (.so|.dll files)

-The main .so|.dll library file gets installed in the versioned PACKAGE directory, which is OK on all platforms because it will be directly referenced with by 'load' in the pkgIndex.tcl file.
+The main `.so`|`.dll` library file gets installed in the versioned PACKAGE directory, which is OK on all platforms because it will be directly referenced with by `load` in the `pkgIndex.tcl` file.
 Dependent DLL files on Windows must go in the bin directory (or other directory on the user's PATH) in order for them to be found.